robsonpf/snaptrail-react-capstone/README.md

 ## Future Features
-* Social Login is single sign-on for end users.
-Using existing login information from a social network provider like Facebook, Twitter, or Google.
+* Social Login from a social network provider like Facebook, Twitter, or Google.
 * Use Post Ratings plugin to allow users to rate posts.
 * Web scraper to extract weather forecast data from the National Weather Service.
 * Saved posts feature by creating collections were users can save all favorite posts in one place and keep organized.